 My name is Todd Bargman.
 I have been collecting game used Items since I was 9 years old.
 Sticks and bats were my first passion.
-I was lucky enough to have played baseball at a high level and met many players and coaches along the way.
+I was drafted in 1988 by the Chicago White Sox out of Oklahoma State University and met many players and coaches along the way.
 My father Stan, was in training camp for the Tigers in 1956 and I will post a picture from that camp under the minor league tab.
 The shield below is in memory of my Dad who passed several years ago.
 I played college ball at Bakersfield College and LA Harbor, then went to Oklahoma State for my junior year.
 On that team in 1988 was Robin Ventura.
 We had 10 players drafted that season along with myself.
 I met with Robin in spring training and he asked me for a few bats as he had not yet received his order.
 He grabbed a couple C271’s and a couple P72’s and I think one T85.
 He used one of my bats to get his first pro hit during one of the training camp games.

 I was known as the Batologist by my teammates due to my extreme passion for wood bats and wide grain and pine tar.
 They would hide my lumber all over the clubhouse to make me crazy!!
 That wasn’t a tough task really.
 I will be posting several of my bats and jerseys and specialty items I acquired along the way, under my name under the minor league tab.